jewettaij/visfd/doc/doc_filter_mrc.md

 *(depending on whether the voxel is supposed to be ignored or considered during subsequent calculations)*.

 ***WARNING:*** Dilation and erosion are slow for large *thickness* parameters.
 These filters have not been optimized for speed.

-If you have a binary image (images whose voxels have brightnesses of either 0 or 1), you can try using the fast Gaussian dilation and erosion method, using the [-dilation-gauss](#-dilation-gauss-thickness) and [-erosion-gauss](#-erosion-gauss-thickness) arguments.
+If you have a binary image (images whose voxels have brightnesses in the range from 0 to 1), you can try using the [-dilation-gauss](#-dilation-gauss-thickness) and [-erosion-gauss](#-erosion-gauss-thickness) arguments.
+(These fast filters are insensitive to small features in the image.)
 *(For additional morphological filter operations, see [binary_dilate](https://scikit-image.org/docs/dev/api/skimage.morphology.html?highlight=skeletonize#skimage.morphology.binary_dilation)
 [binary_erode](https://scikit-image.org/docs/dev/api/skimage.morphology.html?highlight=skeletonize#skimage.morphology.binary_erosion)